-- If the Institution proposes to use a contract procured by a state agency or GPO other than the UT System Supply Chain Alliance or Premier, the Institution will obtain a minimum of three valid proposals (or two, if there are only two vendors in the category) from contracted vendors in order to identify "best value." - If the Institution proposes to use a contract procured by Premier, the Institution will obtain a minimum of three valid proposals (or two, if there are only two vendors in the category) from contracted vendors, in order to identify "best value," but only if the spend is anticipated to exceed the applicable spend threshold shown below. - ▶ \$1.0 million for UTPB, UTRGV, UTT and UTHSCT; - > \$2.0 million for UTA, UTD, UTEP, UTSA; and - ▶ \$3.0 million for UTAUS, UTHSCH, UTHSCSA, UTMB, UTSWMC, and UT System. - ➤ \$5.0 million for UTMDACC - If the Institution proposes to use a contract procured by the UT System Supply Chain Alliance, the Institution does not need to obtain and compare proposals from multiple contracted vendors, in order to identify "best value" because in most cases the UT System Supply Chain Alliance makes a contract award to only a single vendor for particular goods/services.
+- If the Institution proposes to use a contract procured by a UT System-accredited GPO other than the UT System Supply Chain Alliance or Premier, and the GPO has made a multiple award, the University must obtain a minimum of three valid proposals (or two, if there are only two vendors in the category) from contracted vendors in order to identify "best value." - If the Institution proposes to use a contract procured by Premier, the Institution will obtain a minimum of three valid proposals (or two, if there are only two vendors in the category) from contracted vendors, in order to identify "best value," but only if the spend is anticipated to exceed the applicable spend threshold shown below. - ➤ \$1.0 million for UTPB, UTRGV, UTT and UTHSCT; - > \$2.0 million for UTA, UTD, UTEP, UTSA; and - ▶ \$3.0 million for UTAUS, UTHSCH, UTHSCSA, UTMB, UTSWMC, and UT System. - ▶ \$5.0 million for UTMDACC - If the Institution proposes to use a contract procured by the UT System Supply Chain Alliance, the Institution does not need to obtain and compare proposals from multiple contracted vendors, in order to identify "best value" because in most cases the UT System Supply Chain Alliance makes a contract award to only a single vendor for particular goods/services.
+If the Alliance does make a dual contract award, any requirement to compare bids from both vendors will be specified in the Alliance's contract launch brief.

-• Exclusive Acquisition Justification for Single Awards.
+Exclusive Acquisition Justification for Single Awards.

-When the UT System Supply Chain Alliance, DIR, E&I Cooperative Services, Premier or TxMAS is used for a procurement, and an award has been made to only a single vendor in a given category, it is not necessary to justify the purchase as an exclusive acquisition, because it is presumed that the agency / GPO conducted a competitive procurement.
+When a UT System accredited GPO is used for a procurement, and an award has been made to only a single vendor in a given category, it is not necessary to justify the purchase as an exclusive acquisition, because it is presumed that the GPO conducted a competitive procurement.

-Review of Certain Purchases under State Agency / GPO Contracts.
+Review of Certain Purchases under GPO Contracts.

-- If the Institution proposes to use a contract procured by an authorized GPO, and total contract spend is anticipated to exceed the applicable spend threshold below, a summary of the contract must be submitted to the UT System Executive Vice Chancellor for Business Affairs who will forward the summary to the UT System Deputy Chancellor, the General Counsel for the Board of Regents and the UT System Chief Audit Executive.
-If no member of that committee, within 48 hours after receipt of the email, raises a question about the contractor asks that it be submitted to the entire Board of Regents for review and approval, no further Board of Regents review or approval of the contract will be required: - > \$1.0 million for UTPB, UTRGV, UTT and UTHSCT; - > \$2.0 million for UTA, UTD, UTEP, UTSA; and - ▶ \$3.0 million for UTAUS, UTHSCH, UTHSCSA, UTMB, UTSWMC, and UT System. - > \$5.0 million for UTMDACC
+- If the Institution proposes to use a contract procured by a UT System-authorized GPO, and total contract spend is anticipated to exceed the applicable spend threshold below, a summary of the contract must be submitted, on the prescribed form, to the UT System Executive Vice Chancellor for Business Affairs (via Lloyd@utsystem.edu) who will forward the summary to the UT System Deputy Chancellor, the General Counsel for the Board of Regents and the UT System Chief Audit Executive.
+If no member of that committee, within two (2) business days, raises a question about the contract or asks that it be submitted to the entire Board of Regents for review and approval, no further Board review or approval of the contract will be required: - > \$1.0 million for UTPB, UTRGV, UTT and UTHSCT; - > \$2.0 million for UTA, UTD, UTEP, UTSA; and - > \$3.0 million for UTAUS, UTHSCH, UTHSCSA, UTMB, UTSWMC, and UT System. - \$5.0 million for UTMDACC - Use of DIR-Procured Contracts.
+DIR adopted regulations (1 Texas Administrative Code 212) clarifying that the restrictions in Texas Government Code Chapter 2157 do not apply to institutions of higher education.
+Under those regulations, Institutions do not need to comply with restrictions governing other state agencies in connection with Chapter 2157 commodity item purchases and statements of work.